zammad/zammad-documentation/migration-otrs.rst

 Stop all Zammad processes and switch Zammad to import mode (no events are fired - e. g. notifications, sending emails, ...)

-If you installed the zammad DEB or RPM package
+If you installed the Zammad DEB or RPM package
 ----------------------------------------------

 ::